-For corporate loan and floor plan financing portfolios, the definition of defaulted account is defined as the client classified in nonperforming loan, according to the Bank of Thailand notification.
+For corporate loan, floor plan financing, and SME loan portfolios, the definition of defaulted account is defined as the client classified in credit impaired financial assets according to the Bank of Thailand's notification.
 Furthermore, the definition of default client also includes the restructured client whose lending terms has been modified because of deterioration in the financial condition to reduce and renegotiate its delinquent debts in order to improve or restore liquidity and rehabilitate so that it can continue its operations.